kubesphere/kubekey/docs/commands/kk-create-phase.md

 # NAME
-**kk create phase**: Create your cluster in phases to a newer version with this command, which is not enough and need to add phase cmds.
+**kk alpha create phase**: Create your cluster in phases to a newer version with this command, which is not enough and need to add phase cmds.

 # DESCRIPTION
 Create your cluster in phases to a newer version with this command,  which is not enough and need to add phase cmds.